aeiwz/metbit/README.md

 ## Large-Scale Compute Backend

-v9.0.0 introduces a four-tier auto-dispatch compute backend.
-The backend is selected automatically based on dataset size and available hardware - no code changes required.
+The four-tier auto-dispatch backend is inherited by all v9.1.0 modules including `MLClassifier`, `SpectralAutoencoder`, and the new multivariate methods.

 ```
 GPU (CuPy / PyTorch CUDA)     >500 M elements, GPU memory fits